lkesteloot/trs80/packages/trs80-tool/README.md

     % trs80-tool disasm --entry 0x0000,0x3799,0x377B ~/Downloads/model3.rom

 Note that if any entry point is listed, then 0x0000 must be specified again if applicable.
+The output can be controlled with `--no-labels` to not create labels for jump targets and `--no-known` to not reference known ROM addresses.
+The `--hex-format` flag controls the format of hex numbers, which can be `c` for `0x12` (the default), `dollar` for `$12`, or `h` for `12h`.

 A listing file can instead be generated with the `--listing` flag:

     % trs80-tool disasm --listing program.cmd

+The `--no-binary` flag will suppress opcode binary in the listing.

 ## `run`